 Strategic consulting is overseen by our Managing Director, Rohini Ralby.
 Drawing on her decades of experience in security and consulting, and on the interior practices she learned from years of close individual study with the renowned Indian teacher Swami Muktananda, Ms. Ralby listens deeply and discerns clearly, at a pre-verbal level, the dynamics of any situation.
 Working far up the chain of causation, she then applies this insight to help individuals, companies, and governmental agencies understand the root causes in play and the ways they can break out of limiting patterns and deal with other parties from a position of clarity, flexibility, and strength.

 It is common knowledge that as human beings we tend to think in binary terms: good/bad, strong/weak, organized/chaotic, etc. This basic premise, however, does not get us far in understanding how we operate, how others operate, or the situations in which we find ourselves.

 The fourchotomy is so named because it goes beyond mere dichotomies to show us the more complex sets of oppositions that govern our responses to ourselves and to the world.
-Every seemingly negative pole of a dichotomy has its positive aspect, and every positive pole its negative.
-By failing to see how we conflate these terms, we perpetuate restrictive or even destructive patterns of perception and response.
-If, with Ms. Ralby’s expert guidance, we identify, map, accept, and master the fourchotomies restricting our range of vision and action, we achieve a new agility and a fresh sense of our options moving forward.
+Every seemingly negative side of a dichotomy has its positive aspect, and every positive side its negative.
+By failing to see how we conflate these terms, we perpetuate restrictive or even destructive patterns of perception and response – we strategize and make decisions based on a skewed reading of ourselves, the terrain, and other stakeholders.

 The fourchotomy has proven its effectiveness over the years at individual, corporate, and international levels.
 It is a genuinely transformative tool.